 You just got engaged?
 That’s just wonderful news.
 Now that you’re being proposed to by your best friend, the next stage, wedding planning, comes next.
-If you’re here on behalf of your friend who wants you to be involved as the wedding planner, it could be fun.
+It could be fun if you’re here on behalf of your friend who wants you to be involved as the wedding planner.

-Weddings in Ireland could be packed with fun, especially the myriad of activities involved to mark the once-in-a-lifetime occasion.
+Weddings in Ireland could be fun, especially the myriad activities involved to mark the once-in-a-lifetime occasion.
 We’re certain you may be confused about the many challenges involved in the dos and don’ts.
 This page was created just for you.

-Here are some important features and tips you should put on a list to have yourself a wonderful wedding ceremony.
+Here are some essential tips you should put on a list to have yourself a wonderful wedding in Ireland.